re-rxjs/react-rxjs.org/docs/introduction/core-concepts.md

 In this case, because of the way that Suspense works, these fetches will happen in sequential order.
 This means that initially `useUserDetails` will subscribe to `userDetails$`, which will start fetching data and suspend the component.
 When the fetch call resolves, `useUserDetails` will "resume" the component, and `useUserPosts` will run, subscribing and fetching the data, and suspending the component yet again.

 This is usually a code smell.
-If you need to use many react-rxjs hooks in a component that each one will do some asynchronous work, it's often better to move this logic in a separate stream (and hook) by using composition:
+If you need to use many react-rxjs hooks in a component, each of which will do some asynchronous work, it's often better to move this logic into a single stream (and hook) by using composition:

 ```ts
 const [useUserDetailsAndPosts] = bind(combineLatest(userDetail$, userPosts$));